3 Best TypeScript Books for Beginners in 2022

 A TypeScript book would be best paired with the classic industry book, The Pragmatic Programmer.
 You want a TypeScript book that is opinionated, but you must also be equipped to think for yourself.
 The Pragmatic Programmer is the best book to cultivate that skill.

-See below for the top 3 best TypeScript books for beginners in 2020.
+See below for the top 3 best TypeScript books for beginners.

 Book 1: TypeScript Quickly